Policy Owner: CHRO

 Unacceptable behavior from any Neuroscale staff member, including those with decision-making authority, will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
 If a staff member engages in unacceptable behavior, Neuroscale leadership may take any action deemed appropriate, up to and including suspension or termination.Reporting violations

-If you are subject to or witness unacceptable behavior, or have other concerns, please notify an appropriate member of Neuroscale leadership as soon as possible.
-You can:- Speak to your manager or any leader you trust.
+Any staff member who is subject to or witnesses unacceptable behavior, or has other concerns, should notify an appropriate member of Neuroscale leadership as soon as possible.
+Available channels:- Speaking to a manager or any trusted leader.

-- Submit through the Anonymous Reporting channel — the third-party hotline (web and phone, 24/7, multilingual, follow-up via case ID).
+- Submitting through the Anonymous Reporting channel — the GlobaLeaks anonymous channel (web — clearnet and Tor — 24/7, multilingual, two-way follow-up via case ID).

 Disciplinary action